kaBeech/buddh-a-sketch/README.md

 - The button between the New Pad Buttons toggles the color mode for the Neon Black board
   - This button also indicates the curent hue of the paint that is on your brush.
-In the second mode (see below) the current hue is the one in the upper left quadrant
+In the rainbow mode (see below) the current hue is the one in the upper left quadrant
   - The default mode specifies a relatively monochrome board and all painted cells will slowly change hue at a relatively standard rate
-  - The second mode specifies that whenever a cell is painted it will retain that hue (and only the lightness will update) until it gets painted again
+  - The rainbow mode specifies that whenever a cell is painted it will retain that hue (and only the lightness will update) until it gets painted again
   - The processes beind the scenes are intentionally a bit wonkey and organic.
     Higher resolutions tend to update slower.
-    - I think it's fun to choose a high resolution Neon Black board with second mode selected, paint all over the board until it's mostly covered, then toggle the mode selector on and off, watching the colors slowly shift from rainbow to monochrome and back again
+    - I think it's fun to choose a high resolution Neon Black board with the rainbow mode selected, paint all over the board until it's mostly covered, then toggle the mode selector on and off, watching the colors slowly shift from rainbow to monochrome and back again <3

 ### ToDo